-Do you have a geocaching kit?
+What do you need to geocache?
+Do you need equipment for geocaching?
+Do you have a geocaching kit that you take with you?
 What’s inside of it?
+What is your favorite tool for geocaching?
 In this episode I break open my geocaching kit to look at my ToTT’s (Tools of the Trade) and why I carry them.
-I also reach out on social media to find out what other geocachers favorite ToTT’s are and share their responces.
+I also reach out on social media to find out what other geocachers favorite ToTT’s are and share their responses.

 Cache Highlight “Devious Cache #6“